helm/charts/incubator/mongodb/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

 Once you have all 3 nodes in running, you can run the "test.sh" script in this directory, which will insert a key into the primary and check the secondaries for output.
+This script requires that the `$RELEASE_NAME` environment variable be set, in order to access the pods.

 # Deep dive